BergQuester/v8tr.github.io/_posts/2018-09-01-xcode-source-editor-extension-tutorial.md

 Most notable classes from `XcodeKit` are:

 - `XCSourceEditorExtension` - the protocol that every Xcode Source Editor Extension must implement.
-You can think of it as `AppDelegate` from your iOS and macOS apps.
+You can think of it as an `AppDelegate` from your iOS and macOS apps.
 - `XCSourceEditorCommand` - the protocol that stands for the source editor command handler.
 You can think of it as a sink where one or more command invocations are handled.
 You must implement at least one of these in your extension.
 - `XCSourceEditorCommandInvocation` - an instance of the command sent to your extension.
 It contains a buffer and an identifier.
 As already noted, multiple invocations can be handled by a single `XCSourceEditorCommand`.
 - `XCSourceTextBuffer` - a buffer used to manipulate the text contents and selections in a source editor.